Distracted-E421/Project-Datapunk/README.md

 # CPSC 69100 Fall 2024

-## Title of your project
+## Datapunk

 ### Requirements Document

 ---

-**Full name of first team member / Email of first team member**
-**Full name of second team member / Email of second team member**
-**Full name of third team member / Email of third team member**

-**Date submitted**
+**Ethan Epperson-Jones / <ethan@example.com>**
+**Date submitted:** (Add your submission date)

 ---

 ### Introduction (3 points)

-- The goal of this project is to …
+- The goal of this project is to **empower users to reclaim the data that large corporations collect and profit from**, allowing them to gain insights and control over their personal information.
-- The reason this project is important is because …
+- The reason this project is important is because **it provides transparency, ownership, and control over personal data** that is otherwise collected by tech giants like Google and Microsoft, who often use this data without clear user benefit.
-- The beneficiaries of this project are …
+- The beneficiaries of this project are **individual users who want to take control of their personal data**, as well as **privacy-conscious individuals looking for better insights and AI integration without corporate exploitation**.

 ---